k3ntako/High-School-Internship/environment-setup/environment-setup.md

 ### Some useful commands
 You'll be able to navigate your filesystem and perform most tasks by using some simple commands in the `Terminal` app.
 Whenever you see the `$` symbol, that stands for the **command prompt** - basically the place we'll enter each command to perform some task.
 When typing commands, **don't include the `$`.**

+Also, the `#` symbol creates a comment.
+This is how you can add a note or some bit of text that's not evaluated as code.
+In these examples, they just describe the command – don't enter anything starting with a `#`.

 Getting info
 ```bash
 $ pwd     # print working directory